 The parade itself

-Between 13 and 20 elaborate floats leave from the Paseo de la Victoria, each covered in fresh and artificial flowers — architectural reproductions inspired by the Mezquita-Cathedral, Córdoba's palaces and gardens.
+12 decorated floats, plus one representing the Peñas Federation, leave from the Avenida República Argentina, led by a horse-drawn carriage.
+Each float is covered in fresh and artificial flowers, with architectural reproductions inspired by the Mezquita-Cathedral, Córdoba's palaces and gardens.
 Women and children in colourful traditional Andalusian flamenca costumes with shawls and flowers in their hair walk alongside.
 Musicians accompany the whole procession with pasodobles, sevillanas and the anthem «Soy cordobés».
+The procession makes two circuits around the Paseo de la Victoria before terminating at the El Arena fairground.

 A participatory event